branticus94/Projects/README.md

 ![image](https://github.com/user-attachments/assets/aaf5df65-14cc-41cb-be50-6952a23f729e)

 I then used the computer terminal to create my file for upload to the remote repo.
-I first navigated  to the folder I wish to create my folder in using  the cd command (change directory), my preferred folder being documents.
-I checked I was in the correct directory with ls (list) command:
+I first navigated  to the folder I wish to create my folder in using  the "cd" command (change directory), my preferred folder being documents.
+I checked I was in the correct directory with "ls" (list) command:

 ```
 AlexHowland@Toms-MacBook-Pro-2 ~ % ls